SoraFujin/DataStructures/README.md

 - Singly LinkedList
 - Doubly LinkedList

-LinkedList:
-    - singly LinkedList
-    - doubly LinkedList

 Trees:
 - BST (Biary Search Tree)
 - AVL

 Stack:
 - Stack using a LinkedList
 - Stack using a Tree

 Queue:
 - Queue using an array
 - Queue using a LinkedList
 - Queue using a Tree
 - Queue using a Stack

 Priority Queue:
 - using a LinkedList
 - using a Stack

 HashMap:
 - HashMap using an array
 - HashMap using a LinkedList

 The main programming language that will be used here is java,